Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Experiments and Results

 \textbf{Correlation Validation Experiment.} As shown in Fig.~\ref{fig2}, the model-predicted accuracy of Difference Captions for pre- and post-edit audio exhibits a strong positive correlation with objective and subjective metrics of editing effectiveness, e.g., Clap\_at/FENSE = 0.58 and Relevance/FENSE = 0.71, while showing generally negative correlations with preservation-related metrics, e.g., FD/METEOR = -0.58 and FAD/FENSE = -0.37.
 In contrast, the accuracy of Commonality Captions demonstrates a strong positive correlation with preservation ability, e.g., FD/SPICE = 0.67 and FD/ROUGE\_L = 0.71, but a negative correlation with editing effectiveness metrics, e.g., Relevance/SPICE = -0.41 and Clap\_at/METEOR = -0.33.
 This fully complementary correlation pattern and its logical consistency validate the feasibility of leveraging the model’s Difference/Commonality-telling capabilities for editing evaluation, providing support for subsequent experiments.

-Moreover, as shown in Table~\ref{tab:performance_comparison}, our proposed combined-score metric \textit{Edit\_score}, the first objective audio editing metric computed using an MLLM, surpasses the specialized supervised 1–5 scoring model \textit{AuditEval} in predicting editing effectiveness, aligning more closely with human expert ratings and demonstrating the potential of leveraging unsupervised LLMs for complex automatic evaluation tasks.
-The \textit{Faith\_score} is less effective in predicting preservation ability compared to \textit{AuditEval}, as the AuditScore benchmark, in addition to considering semantic consistency, places substantial emphasis on acoustic consistency—such as prosody, volume, and noise—which may pose greater challenges for MLLMs to capture.
+Moreover, as shown in Table~\ref{tab:performance_comparison}, our proposed combined-score metric \textit{Edit\_score}, the first objective audio editing metric computed using an MLLM, surpasses the specialized supervised 1–5 scoring model \textit{AuditEval-ssl} in predicting editing effectiveness, aligning more closely with human expert ratings and demonstrating the potential of leveraging unsupervised LLMs for complex automatic evaluation tasks.
+The \textit{Faith\_score} is less effective in predicting preservation ability compared to \textit{AuditEval-ssl}, as the AuditScore benchmark, in addition to considering semantic consistency, places substantial emphasis on acoustic consistency, including prosody, volume, and noise, which may pose greater challenges for MLLMs to capture.
 Nevertheless, by combining multiple metrics, \textit{Faith\_score} achieves a correlation of 0.59 with the human-rated faithfulness metric, outperforming any constituent metric alone.

-\textbf{A/B Test Ablation and Comparative Study.} As shown in Fig.~\ref{fig2}, removing Difference/Commonality caption fine-tuning, the inclusion of 40 carefully curated assessment as one-shot cases, or instruction-tuning strategies such as the attention-leakage mitigation process and ground-truth repetition, severely degrades the model’s text-based automated subjective evaluation capability.
-Notably, without the attention-leakage mitigation process, the model—when trained with correct answers—tends to confuse the captioning task with simple repetition, resulting in catastrophic forgetting and incoherent captioning outputs.
-In comparative experiments against both the raw Qwen2-Audio model without CoT prompting and Qwen2.5-Omni, our framework demonstrates clear superiority, highlighting the effectiveness of the proposed automatic audio editing evaluation approach.
+\textbf{A/B Test Ablation and Comparative Study.} As shown in Fig.~\ref{fig2}, removing Difference/Commonality caption fine-tuning, the inclusion of 40 carefully curated assessment one-shot cases, or instruction-tuning strategies such as the attention-leakage mitigation process and ground-truth repetition, severely degrades the model’s text-based automated subjective evaluation capability.
+Notably, without the attention-leakage mitigation process, the model, when trained with correct answers, tends to confuse the captioning task with simple repetition, which results in catastrophic forgetting and incoherent captioning outputs.
+In comparative experiments against both the raw Qwen2-Audio model without CoT prompting and Qwen2.5-Omni, our framework demonstrates clear superiority, highlighting the effectiveness of the proposed automatic interpretable, natural language–based audio editing evaluation approach.